Information and guidance on cancer and screening services during the COVID-19 response.

 The guidance has been endorsed by the Clinical Assembly of the Cancer Control Agency.
 It is regularly updated and is a consensus piece of work.
 The link is to a Google drive with the latest version and clinical feedback.

-Cancer screening programmes are continuing to operate, with appropriate safeguards in place to keep participants and staff safe.
-At Alert Levels 2 and 3, it is recommended that people over 70, or with pre-existing medical conditions, check with their health professional as to whether it is safe to attend appointments.
+Screening programmes are continuing to operate, with appropriate safeguards in place to keep participants and staff safe.
+It is recommended that people with pre-existing medical conditions, check with their health professional as to whether it is safe to attend appointments.

 - Cervical and breast screening will continue for most women.
 The decision to screen those with existing medical conditions will be made on a case-by-case basis.

 - Bowel screening invitations and home testing kits will continue to be sent out.
-If you receive a kit in the mail you should complete it and send it back as soon as possible.
+If you receive a kit in the mail, you should complete it.

 The purpose of this analysis by the Cancer Control Agency is to rapidly measure the impact of COVID-19 and the lockdown on cancer services.